The ultimate landlord’s checklist for tenants in Dubai

 A Healthy Credit Score

 Before finalising a tenant, it’s advisable to review their credit score.
-In the UAE, tenant consent is required to obtain a credit report, and they should be willing to provide supporting documents.
+In the UAE, tenant consent is required to obtain a credit report and the tenant should be willing to provide supporting documents.

 A higher credit score generally indicates responsible financial behaviour, including timely payments and effective debt management.
 The Al Etihad Credit Bureau (AECB) assigns credit scores between 300 and 900, with scores above 700 considered favourable.

-A credit score below 600 may raise concerns, as it indicates the tenant struggles to make rental payments or manage rent increases.
+A credit score below 600 may raise concerns, as it suggests the tenant may struggle to make rental payments or manage rent increases effectively.
 Continuity of such behaviour can even lead to rental disputes.
 In such cases, landlords, property managers and tenants can seek assistance from the Rental Dispute Settlement Centre (RDC) in Dubai.

 Check Criminal Records and Ensure Good Conduct